Peace Lily Leaves Turning Yellow: What to Do About It

 To prevent these diseases from developing, allow the soil to dry out between waterings.

-General Tips to Prevent Lily Leaves Turning Yellow
+General Tips to Prevent Lily Leaves from Turning Yellow

 Keep in mind these tips on peace lily care to help prevent yellow leaves and revive your plant.